nodejs/node-addon-api/doc/async_worker.md

 - `[in] callback`: The function which will be called when an asynchronous operations ends.
 The given function is called from the main event loop thread.

-Returns a`Napi::AsyncWork` instance which can later be queued for execution by calling `Queue`.
+Returns a `Napi::AsyncWorker` instance which can later be queued for execution by calling `Queue`.

 ### Constructor